Country corridor · Germany to the United States

 Frequently asked.

 A US sales hire dropped into the existing German frame and twelve months in.
 A US subsidiary opened with the website unchanged.
 Trade-show presence at IMTS, Hannover Messe USA, RSNA, MEDICA, or RSA with German materials translated into English.
-A US distributor or rep signed who relays specifications but cannot represent the firm in the US procurement conversation.
+A US distributor or rep signed who relays specifications but cannot represent GMA in the US procurement conversation.
 A Delaware C-Corp registered, a US bank account opened, a Texas or Carolinas lease signed.
 The pattern is consistent across the corridor.
 The fix is upstream of the hire and the booth.

 Further on the Germany to United States corridor.